top of page

 60005A71-F0F9-41D3-B3BE-B77C6153CD85.jpeg

-The role of Culture members in this committee is to work to build community across all committees, leadership, and membership.
-This committee focus on creating a positive experience for everyone to ensure that members understand and embody the vision and values of the collective.
-The committee encourages participation across committees and create a culture of true community through relationship-building and social events.
-The culture committee also plans weekly ice-breakers/team-building efforts during weekly leadership meetings.
+The role of Culture committee is to work to build community across all committees, leadership, and membership.
+This committee focuses on creating a positive experience for everyone to ensure that members understand and embody the vision and values of the Collective.
+The committee encourages participation across committees and creates a culture of true community through relationship-building and social events.
+The Culture committee also plans weekly ice-breakers and bonding activities during meetings.

-Membership members in this committee are responsible for the structural health of the collective, focusing on managing all aspects of people's experience in the collective.
+Membership committee is responsible for the structural health of the collective, focusing on managing all aspects of people's experience in the collective.
 This includes orientation/new member experiences, internal communications, internal organization (calendaring, attendance, meeting agendas, etc), and documentation of the collective’s work through photos, exit interviews, etc. Membership also works on informal and formal recognition of members and external university awards.

 bottom of page